mmeppelink20/Java2/README.md

 in module 3 of Java 2 we learned more in-depth about how to use Git and GitHub, a version control software, to collaborate on projects as a group of people, open source or otherwise.
 I previously thought I had a satisfactory understanding of how to use GitHub, but after completing this module I realized that wasn't really the case.
 This module introduced me to Git/GitHub features I previously had no knowledge of.
 The introduction of branches was perhaps the most interesting to me, they serve a valuable purpose in that you're able to work on an addition to your project with the peace of mind that if you mess up, you're able to go back very easily.

-## Nodule 4 - Generics
+## Module 4 - Generics

 in module 4 of Java 2 we generics and wildcard arguments.
-A genric class in Java looks like this
+A generic class in Java looks like this

 ```
 class GenricExample<T> {